5Q: Basketball tournaments

 Dekker: Yep.
 Yep.

-Brust: So, yeah, Sam hit the game-winning three.
-For those listening that don't know, my favorite is that we in.
+Brust: So, yeah, Sam hit the game-winning three (lifting Sheb Lutheran over Racine Lutheran).
 We just talked about this at Mackey arena my sophomore year.
-They had a guy who, like, wasn't very skilled, was like a rebounder defender guy.
-His.
-His last name was Carol.
-And.
+They had a guy who, wasn’t very skilled, was like a rebounder defender guy.
+His name was (Travis) Carroll.
 And we were up seven, and the game was over, and he got fouled.
-There's like, 10 seconds left in the game.
-And.
-And Purdue's own student section goes, carol, you suck.
+There’s like, 10 seconds left in the game.
+And Purdue’s own student section goes, “Carroll, you suck!”
 So they chirp their own player.
-So that's actually my favorite memory.
+So that’s actually my favorite memory.

-Erik: How far, Ben, have you gone on a championship filling out the old bracket?
+Erik: How successful have you been filling out a NCAA Tournament bracket?

-Brust: Well, before Sam was there, one of our teammates that transferred had us knocked out in the, round of 32 against Vanderbilt, who we ended up beating.
+Brust: Well, before Sam was there, one of our teammates that transferred had us knocked out in the Round of 32 against Vanderbilt (in 2012), who we ended up beating.
 So, that was interesting.
-Clearly, he was not all into the program and filled out a bracket as a player, which is just weird.
+Clearly, he was not ‘all into the program’ and filled out a bracket as a player, which is just weird.

 Dekker: I’ve never had a good bracket in my life.